yorickpeterse/ruby-lint/README.md

 [![Coverage Status](https://coveralls.io/repos/YorickPeterse/ruby-lint/badge.png?branch=master)](https://coveralls.io/r/YorickPeterse/ruby-lint)
 [![Code Climate](https://codeclimate.com/github/YorickPeterse/ruby-lint.png)](https://codeclimate.com/github/YorickPeterse/ruby-lint)

-ruby-lint is a linter and static code analysis tool for Ruby.
-It is inspired by similar tools such as jshint, flake8 and similar tools. ruby-lint primarily focuses on logic related errors such as the use of non existing variables instead of focusing on semantics (e.g. the amount of characters per line).
+ruby-lint is a static code analysis tool for Ruby.
+It is inspired by tools such as jshint, flake8 and similar tools. ruby-lint primarily focuses on logic related errors such as the use of non existing variables instead of focusing on semantics (e.g. the amount of characters per line).

+The features of ruby-lint include but are not limited to the detection of unused variables, the use of undefined methods and method calls with invalid argument amounts and more.
+More in-depth analysis will be added over time.

+The aim of ruby-lint is to provide analysis that is as accurate as possible.
+However, due to the dynamic nature of Ruby and the sheer amount of meta-magic in third-party code there will at times be false positives.
+Analysis can be improved by documenting your code using [YARD][yard], in particular the `@param` and `@return` tags are used by ruby-lint to obtain extra information when processing methods.

 ## Requirements